 Think that visiting Colonial Williamsburg would be boring?
 Absolutely not!
 Colonial Williamsburg makes history fun and visiting with kids and/or teens is an experience to remember!
 We visited Colonial Williamsburg as part of a larger road trip through Virginia that included Mount Vernon and Monticello.
 Colonial Williamsburg and the entire Historic Triangle offer so much for visitors.
 As a history loving family, Colonial Williamsburg didn’t disappoint.

-Colonial Williamsburg With Kids
+Colonial Williamsburg Tips

-Capitol and the Governor’s Palace
+Capitol & Governor's Palace

 The Capitol and the Governor’s Palace are particularly fascinating.
 As the original capital of Virginia, the Governor lived in an opulent palace that projected Britain’s wealth and grandeur.
-Touring the Capitol included discussions about clashes with the British Governor, as well as, learning more about the principals of our laws and their origin.
+Touring the Capitol included discussions about clashes with the British Governor, as well as, learning more about the principals of our laws and their origins.
 Our boys enjoyed the guides and didn’t get bored once.
 Additionally, both the Capitol and the Governor’s Palace offer a children’s tour that is aimed for ages 3-9.

 Just For Kids

 Williamsburg offers many programs just for kids.
 Dig!
 Kids, Dirt, and Discovery is a program that will allow your future archeologist to assist in a dig.
 Patriots at Play is a great interactive program to immerse your children in 18th-century life.
 Resolved: An American Experiment is a fantastic program that allows your children to become a member of Parliament (or even Patrick Henry).
 This particular program is a fantastic recreation of when Virginia voted YES to independence.